 CMS (or content management systems) like WordPress, which underpins this site and most other sites on the web, remove any necessity to learn to code.
 Plugins help increase functionality, including adding drag-and-drop capability to your website design.

-An important plugin needed for starting an e-Commerce business set up shopping carts, allow product displays, and integrate payment methods.
+An important plugin needed for starting an e-commerce business is to set up shopping carts, allow product displays, and integrate payment methods.
 A great option is WooCommerce.

 Now that you have everything in place, you’re ready to start advertising your business and getting customers.
 The only way to get better in this business is to learn, and not be afraid to fall flat on your face from time to time, so don’t hesitate to make the jump.